-Provider: In-Network Provider: Out-of-Network Payment: You pay \$35 Copayment per visit.
+Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 20% of the Allowed Amount.
 Payment: After Deductible, You pay 50% of the Allowed Amount and the balance of billed charges.
+Limit: one routine hearing examination per Claimant per Calendar Year Routine

 Limit: one routine hearing examination per Claimant per Calendar Year.
 Routine hearing examinations that are applied toward any Deductible will be applied against the Maximum Benefit limit on these services.